Review your network options

 - Azure best practices for network security.
 Learn about Azure best practices that can help you enhance your network security.

 - Best practices for networking when you migrate workloads to Azure.
-Get additional guidance about how to implement Azure networking to support IaaS-based and PaaS-based workloads.
+Get more guidance about how to implement Azure networking to support IaaS-based and PaaS-based workloads.